tuomas-tk/kirjatkiertoon/README.md

 10 - Admin account - limited to users and books
 15 - Primary admin account - to make deals and send payments for school 42 - SUPER-ADMIN - Can do anything, can also answer to the Ultimate Question of Life, The Universe, and Everything

+## Status of book

+## Action types
+The object of the action in parentheses

+1  - User bought a book (book)
+10 - Seller's book has been sold (book)